jtemporal/ml-course-ang-notes/README.md

-├── code/            -> Code files directory, all `.m` files are in here ├── images/          -> Images directory, all generated plots are saved as images in here ├── LICENSE          -> License for this repo
+├── code/            -> Code files directory, all `.m` files are in here ├── images/          -> Images directory, all generated plots are saved as images in here ├── data/            -> Data directory, all generated data and input data are saved as images in here ├── LICENSE          -> License for this repo
 ├── README.md        -> Read me file with few useful info └── notes.md         -> study notes that aren't necessarily code